 5. Regulatory requirements

-It’s vital to understand which regulatory requirements may be associated with your new business or business premises.
+It’s important to understand which regulatory requirements - laws, licences and restrictions - may be associated with your new business or business premises.

-HMRC has launched the Small Business Online Forum for small businesses and the self-employed.
-HMRC offers a new dedicated webchat service, enabling access to direct support and the forum offers a quick and easy way for members to get advice and useful hints and tips with:
+HM Revenue and Customs (HMRC) has launched the Small Business Online Forum for small businesses and the self-employed.
+The forum offers a quick and easy way for members to get advice and useful hints and tips with:

 - starting a business

 - support for growing a business, including taking on employees and expanding